autonomys/subspace-docs/versioned_docs/version-latest/learn/intro.md

 ---
 ### **Become a farmer**

-Farmers on the Subspace Network are responsible for maintaining consensus, or safety of the Consensus Chain.
-A Farmer plots pieces of Archival History to disk, farms the created plot for block rewards, and joins the DSN as a node for data retrieval.
+**Farmers** on the Subspace Network are responsible for maintaining consensus, or safety of the Consensus Chain.
+A **farmer** plots pieces of Archival History to disk, farms the created plot for block rewards, and joins the DSN as a node for data retrieval.

-Choose one of the following methods to start farming on the Network (from easy to more complex):
+Choose one of the following methods to **start farming** on the Network (from easy to more complex):

 #### - [Start Farming with Pulsar](../farming-&-staking/farming/pulsar/pulsar-prerequisites)
 #### - [Start Farming with Advanced CLI](../farming-&-staking/farming/advanced-cli/cli-install)